Classical Noise Inversion for Error-Propagatable Circuits with Minimal Overhead under General Gate-Dependent Noise: Classical noise inversion

 where $Q_{\calB}$ are real-valued coefficients, and $\bbB$ is a set of complete basis channels that are classically simulable.
 Examples include the universal basis channels introduced in \cite{Endo2018}, which comprise Clifford gates and projectors onto the eigenbases of the Pauli operators $X$, $Y$ and $Z$.
 The factor $ \gamma = \sum_{\calB}|Q_{\calB}| $, known as total negativity, quantifies the difficulty of classically simulating quantum channels~\cite{Veitch2012, Pashayan2015, Howard2017, Bennink2017}.
 In the context of quantum error mitigation, $\gamma$ corresponds to the quantum circuit sampling overhead needed to attain a specific estimation precision.
 As elaborated in the Introduction, this conventional approach encounters two key challenges: the huge time consumption of sampling quantum circuits and instability under gate-dependent noise.

 CNI effectively addresses both aforementioned challenges by eliminating the need for quantum-circuit sampling.
-Assuming that the noise can propagate through the final measurement channel, i.e., there exists $\calE^\prime$ such that $\calE^{\prime} \calM_{\bbZ} = \calM_{\bbZ}\calE$.
-We will discuss the conditions for this assumption in the next section and prove that twirling enables any noisy circuit to satisfy this condition.
-The core idea of CNI is to classically simulate $\calE^{\prime -1}$ in classical post-processing and apply it to the measurement outcomes of the noisy circuit.
+We assume that the noise can propagate through the final measurement channel, i.e., that there exists $\calE^\prime$ such that $\calE^{\prime} \calM_{\bbZ} = \calM_{\bbZ}\calE$. {We will present the necessary and sufficient conditions for this assumption in the next section, and propose effective approaches to address cases where the assumption fails to hold.} CNI mitigates the noise effect by classically simulating $\calE^{\prime -1}$ in classical post-processing and applying it to the measurement outcomes of the noisy circuit.
 This yields an unbiased estimator of the ideal expectation value since $\calE^{\prime -1}\calM_{\bbZ} \tilde{\calU} = \calM_{\bbZ} \calU$.

 The technique of simulating $\calE^{\prime -1}$ is versatile, as it can be implemented using either Monte Carlo methods or tensor-network-based approaches etc. In this paper, we focus on the Monte Carlo method, which is grounded in the quasi-probability decomposition: $\calE^{\prime -1} = \sum_{\calB\in \bbB} Q^{\prime}_{\calB} \calB$.
 Notably, the coefficients $Q^{\prime}_{\calB}$ can be efficiently determined if the errors in the circuit are well-characterized (e.g. via gate-set tomography~\cite{Greenbaum2015, Nielsen2021}).
 In the Monte Carlo simulation, upon recording a measurement outcome $b$, we sample instances of $\calB$ from the distribution $\Prob{\calB} = |Q_{\calB}^{_\prime}|/\gamma^\prime$ with $\gamma^\prime = \sum_{\calB\in \bbB} |Q^{\prime}_{\calB}|$.
 In practice, we can measure the circuit for multiple shots and sample multiple basis channels for each shot.
 We present the unbiased estimator given by CNI and its performance in the following theorem, with the full proof left in Appendix~\ref{app: proof of variance of CNI}.